sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 Padding is an important component of UV mapping, it prevents texture bleeding, which will be visible as seams on the model.
 Proper padding is also important for getting nice bevels when baking.

-When one refers to padding, one is talking about the distance between every UV shell, while margin refers to the distance between all the shells and the texture borders.
+When one refers to margin, one is talking about the distance between every UV shell, while padding refers to the distance between all the shells and the texture borders.

 The amount of padding depends on the texture resolution.
 It also depends on how much downresing will happen.
 If the highest resolution of the texture is 4k and there is a low setting which downreses / mips the texture to 256px, then more padding is needed.
 The way the texture will be viewed also important, if it's a roof tile on an atlas environment sheet, that's viewed from extremely intense angles and will be mipped / filtered to hell, then more padding is generally good.